WWZY: 1960–1981

+1981-1996

 In 1981, WRLB was sold to Monmouth Broadcasting and became contemporary hit radio, WWUU (known on-air as "U 107").
 The station was programmed as contemporary hit radio, but without a strong local presence due to automation.
 The station was sold again to Jonathan and Elizabeth Hoffman (under the similar name "Mammoth Broadcasting"), and in 1982 became WMJY (Y-107), featuring live local talent playing the hits.
 Liners for the rechristened station highlighted the station's local presence by touting "The New Live Y-107".
-Radio personality Sean "Hollywood" Hamilton spent a short time doing afternoon drive at Y-107 in early 1982 before moving onto WKTU in New York City.
+Radio personality Sean "Hollywood" Hamilton spent a short time doing afternoon drive at Y-107 in early 1982 before moving on to Z-100 in New York City.

-At first, Y-107 maintained You 107's CHR format, but within a few years, Y-107 was a rock station, using the slogan "Rock Hits Home", with special programming on Sundays spotlighting new-age music, blues, psychedelic music, and The Beatles.
-Disc jockeys at Y-107 in its rock days included John Ford, Linda Jordan, T.J.
-Brustowicz, Bobbi Stewart, Garrick Hart, Willobee (now Program Director/Operations Manager & afternoon host at KVNV - NV89 in Reno, Nevada), Lauren Pressley, Jason Watt and Thom Morrera.
-Ian Case hosted a morning show that combined music and comedy bits.
-Newscasters included Doug Doyle, Rhonda Schaffler (later of CNN) and Matt Ward.
+At first, Y-107 maintained U 107's CHR format.
+Within a few years, Y-107 was an album rock station, using the slogan "Rock Hits Home".
+It aired specialty programming on Sundays spotlighting new-age music, blues, psychedelic music, and The Beatles.
+The music gradually shifted to classic rock.

 In late 1988, Mammoth sold WMJY to K&K Broadcasting.
 At the time of its purchase, K&K operated two radio stations in Erie, Pennsylvania.
 Word had gotten out that a format change was in the works.
 On January 19, 1989, mention had been made on the air of a rally to be held the following afternoon at the station's studios in downtown Long Branch to save Y-107's rock format.
 In the early morning hours of January 20, 1989, K&K sent a security guard to remove overnight announcer T.J.
 Brustowicz from the premises and padlock the doors.
 The entire staff was fired (many reading of their job loss in the paper that morning), though some announcers and support personnel were eventually hired back.
 K&K then temporarily instituted a satellite-driven hard rock format called "Z-Rock."
-Many of WMJY's listeners objected to the firing of the local DJs and the hard-rock format, and petitioned K&K to change it back to classic rock.
-The new owners refused.